Tyler-Hecht/Number-Crunching-Automation/README.md

 # Number-Crunching-Automation
-Automating the number crunching process for the SLAM Lab
+Automating the number crunching process for the University of Delaware SLAM Lab

 Once you download this directory, put the relevant files in the order/input folders.\
 Then run run.sh or run.bat if you are on Mac or Windows, respectively, and type the appropriate information.\